Sree27varsha/Resume-Analysis/README.md

 # Resume-Analysis
-A short AI project using Pythin and Streamlit
+A short AI project using Python and Streamlit